Jeremi360/PyFox/README.md

 If you won to compile/run this you will need:

 - [python version 3.x][2]
-- Gtk(3.12 or higher) and Webkit from gi repository:
+- Gtk(3.12 or higher) and WebKit2 from gi repository:

 	- Linux see your dist repo
 	- [Windows][3] - download "pygi-aio-*-setup.exe"